 The first step in setting career goals and creating a plan is figuring out what you are interested in and what you are good at doing.
 You may already know what you like and you may already have developed some interests and skills, such as working with animals, working with computers, playing an instrument, helping other people, or keeping up with the latest fashions.
 But there may be areas you aren’t aware of that you may want to explore.

 A good place to start your career planning is at your high school career center.
 Your school counselor or career center technician can help you with interest and skills inventories.

 There are also a number of online resources you can use.
-We’ve created a Matching Your Skills and Interests Activity utilizing the California CareerZone to help you get started.
-The California CareerZone is a one-stop shop for information about more than 800 occupations including the necessary level of education, wages, occupational outlook, and a list of college majors that can put you on the track for your chosen career.
-It also contains assessments that will help you identify your personal interests, skills, and values and match them up with over 900 occupations.
+The California CareerZone is a one-stop shop for information about more than 900 occupations including the necessary level of education, wages, occupational outlook, and a list of college majors that can put you on the track for your chosen career.
+It also contains assessments that will help you identify your personal interests, skills, and values to discover occupations that could be a good match for you.

 In addition to the California CareerZone, here are three additional online resources: 1) Make Money Choices; 2) the Occupational Outlook Handbook (OOH); 3) and Roadtrip Nation.
 Here's a summary of what you can get from each resource:

 After high school you will need to work to pay for housing, transportation, clothes, and many other things.
 Use Making Money Choices to build a budget for the lifestyle you’d like to live.
 Then look for occupations that will help you pay for that lifestyle.
 Make Money Choices Workbook (PDF)